0x70b1a5/lugso/100_number-system.md

 (.)(.)|3*3 (9)
 .((.))|two times the 3rd prime (10)

-When drawing rather than typing, you are encouraged to get creative with your numerical organization:
+When drawing rather than typing, inscribe them like so:

 ![number system](assets/numbersystem.png)